hvanderheyden/cimdec_phytophthora/README.md

 ## Description
 ### Here we provide data and R codes to perform the analysis presented in this study.
-### The pipeline used for taxonomic assignment was developed by DuceppeMO and can be found here:
+### The pipeline used for taxonomic assignation was developed by DuceppeMO and can be found here:

 https://github.com/duceppemo/QIIME2_ITS